fsaar/allAboutSwift/README.md

 #### OptionalProtocols

-sample to demonstrate better compiler checks trough type erasure of classes conforming to optional protocols
+sample to demonstrate better compiler checks trough type erasure of classes conforming to optional protocols (Swift 2.1.1)

+#### sembup.quick_and_nimble

+sample app to show how to write tests with quick & nimble (Swift 2.1.1)